drivendataorg/repro-zipfile/README.md

     zp.writestr("lore.txt", data="goodbye")
 ```

+Note that files must be written to the archive in the same order to reproduce an identical archive.
+Be aware that functions that like `os.listdir`, `os.glob`, `Path.iterdir`, and `Path.glob` return files in a nondeterministic order—you should call `sorted` on their returned values first.

-See `examples/usage.py` for an example script that you can run, and `examples/demo_vs_zipfile.py` for a demonstration in contrast with the standard library's zipfile module.
+See [`examples/usage.py`](./examples/usage.py) for an example script that you can run, and [`examples/demo_vs_zipfile.py`](./examples/demo_vs_zipfile.py) for a demonstration in contrast with the standard library's zipfile module.

 ### Set timestamp value with SOURCE_DATE_EPOCH